-Nevertheless, empirically PMP achieves better performance than LAD with respect to LOC and MWP in this setting.
+Nevertheless, empirically, PMP achieves better performance than LAD with respect to LOC and MWP in this setting.
 In this paper, we provide an explanation by introducing an additional characteristic of PMP.
-PMP not only guarantees the price consistency for a rolling multi-period planning with a fixed horizon, but also minimizes LOC for an entire horizon including past time steps given past prices.
-PMP balances the past decisions and future decisions in a way that LOC is minimized; hence the better performance.
-This is further discussed in section 2.3.
-We focus on this property of PMP and extend it to the setting under uncertainty in section 3.3.
+PMP not only guarantees the price consistency for a rolling multiperiod planning with a fixed horizon but also minimizes LOC for an entire horizon, including past time steps given past prices.
+PMP balances the past decisions and future decisions in a way that LOC is minimized, hence the better performance.
+This is further discussed in Section 2.3.
+We focus on this property of PMP and extend it to the setting under uncertainty in Section 3.3.

 1.2.3.
-Multi-Period Market Clearing under Uncertainty.
-Our interest in this work is an extension of the analysis on multi-period pricing in the context of uncertainty.
+Multiperiod Market Clearing Under Uncertainty.

+Our interest in this work is an extension of the analysis on multiperiod pricing in the context of uncertainty.
 When extending the basic setting to incorporate uncertainty, the standard definition of an equilibrium is a pair of price-quantity stochastic processes, such that the market clears at every stage for every possible sample path of uncertainty, and the dispatch instructions of agents are maximizing risked profit given the prevailing price process.
-Risked profit is commonly quantified using risk measures (Ralph and Smeers (2015), Philpott et al. (2016), Philpott and Ferris (2021)), and is an ex-ante (i.e. without the benefit of hindsight) measure of how well an agent can do given the attitude of the agent towards risk and given the underlying price process.
+Risked profit is commonly quantified using risk measures (Ralph and Smeers 2015, Philpott et al. 2016, Philpott and Ferris 2021) and is an ex ante (i.e., without the benefit of hindsight) measure of how well an agent can do given the attitude of the agent toward risk and given the underlying price process.

-The computation of the underlying equilibrium relies on posing the problem in question (the look-ahead economic dispatch, in the case of our application) as a multi-stage stochastic program.
-We will concentrate our discussion to the risk-neutral setting, therefore time consistency (Shapiro (2012)) is automatically satisfied in our setting.
-An equilibrium can be computed in this setting as the generalization of the multi-period deterministic case, i.e. by retrieving the dispatch decisions of the stochastic program and the dual multipliers of the market clearing constraints for every stage and every sample path.
-As a natural extension for LOC in the multi-period deterministic setting, it is possible to define a metric of performance, ex-ante expected LOC, i.e. the difference between the maximum expected profit and the expected profit of an agent following the dispatch decision by the system operator (a formal mathematical definition is provided in the main body of the paper).
+The computation of the underlying equilibrium relies on posing the problem in question (the look-ahead economic dispatch, in the case of our application) as a multistage stochastic program.
+We will concentrate our discussion of the risk-neutral setting; therefore, time consistency (Shapiro 2012) is automatically satisfied in our setting.
+An equilibrium can be computed in this setting as the generalization of the multiperiod deterministic case, that is, by retrieving the dispatch decisions of the stochastic program and the dual multipliers of the market-clearing constraints for every stage and every sample path.
+As a natural extension for LOC in the multiperiod deterministic setting, it is possible to define a metric of performance, ex ante expected LOC, that is, the difference between the maximum expected profit and the expected profit of an agent following the dispatch decision by the system operator (a formal mathematical definition is provided in the main body of the paper).
 A stochastic equilibrium is equivalent to this metric being equal to zero.
 However, this definition stumbles upon a number of implementation challenges in a practical setting.
-These challenges include (i) the definition of the scenarios that constitute the stochastic program that needs to be solved, (ii) an underlying assumption that all agents in the market share the same views about the distribution of uncertainty (i.e. the same set of scenarios, and the same probability for all scenarios), (iii) an assumption that the system operator can correctly identify the risk attitude of the least risk-averse agent in the market, and (iv) the need to solve a large-scale stochastic program under the tight run times that are imposed by real-time operations.
+These challenges include (i) the definition of the scenarios that constitute the stochastic program that needs to be solved, (ii) an underlying assumption that all agents in the market share the same views about the distribution of uncertainty (i.e., the same set of scenarios and the same probability for all scenarios), (iii) an assumption that the system operator can correctly identify the risk attitude of the least risk-averse agent in the market, and (iv) the need to solve a large-scale stochastic program under the tight run times that are imposed by real-time operations.
 Consequently, this pricing method has not directly seen its way into practical implementation.